Donald Trump Polls Reveal Disaster For Incoming President: Historically Unpopular, No Mandate — But Trump Claims ‘Rigged’

 Compared to other incoming presidents over the past four decades, Trump’s favorability ratings appear even more dire.
 In ABC News/Washington Post polling since 1977 — covering seven different incoming presidents — only Ronald Reagan leading up to his 1981 inauguration had an approval rating below 60 percent, coming in at 58.

-Even George W. Bush who, like Trump, lost the popular vote in his election, came into his 2001 inauguration with a healthy 62 percent approval rating.
+Even George W. Bush who, like Trump, lost the popular vote in his election came into his 2001 inauguration with a healthy 62 percent approval rating.

 The highest favorability of any incoming president of the seven since 1977 was Barack Obama in 2009, who recorded an eye-popping 79 percent favorable rating just before his inauguration.
 Obama’s number topped the rating held by Jimmy Carter in 1977, who recorded a 78 percent favorable number.